VincentBailly/yraf/README.md

 ## Prior art

 Yraf wouldn't exist if it wasn't for excellent prior art.
-Yarn has been inspired by the following projects:
+Yraf has been inspired by the following projects:

  - [yarn](https://github.com/yarnpkg/yarn)
  - [npm](https://github.com/npm/cli)